Are you or your spouse a “career” military retiree who wants to maximize your retirement savings military pensions?

 You see, a military pension isn’t just a nice little side income that you get monthly until you die.
 It’s an ASSET that you’ve earned in service to our great nation: an asset that both you and your family has sacrificed for.
 In fact, it’s a tremendous asset with significant value.

-For the average retiring officer (let’s say an O5),this military pension amount is valued at well over a million dollars!!!
+For the average retiring officer (let’s say an O5 with 20 years), the military pension amount is valued at well over a million dollars.
 Did you know that?

 I bet you didn’t think of it that way.
 And right there, my friends, is the opportunity cost—the cost of not thinking intentionally about the opportunity you’ve created for yourself.
 You are at risk of being okay with a mere side income to supplement your new job.